top of page

 Our Mission

-To empower students and teachers to be partners in system-change.
+To empower students and teachers from low-SES school communities

 Our Theory of Change